How to Measure Business Plan Implementation Results in Your Company?

 • Find causes for the differences

-• Solve all problems through eliminating negative differences.
+• Solve all problems by eliminating negative differences.

-In the following picture is a flowchart for the activities you must perform when you measure business plan implementation results and compare different current business plan elements with planned.
+The following picture is a flowchart for the activities you must perform when you measure business plan implementation results and compare different current business plan elements with the planned ones.